flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/glareshield/afs.md

 - Shows `HDG` and `---` in managed target mode
 - Shows `TRK` and `---` in managed target mode

-Note: The HDG/TRK window shows TRUE, at the top left corner of the HDG/TRK window, if TRUE is selected with the TRUE/MAG pb.
+Note: The HDG/TRK window shows TRUE, in the top left corner of the HDG/TRK window, if TRUE is selected with the TRUE/MAG pb.

 ### HDG/TRK Knob